Working Memory - Digit Span Paradigm

 The Digit Span subtest is a core component of the WAIS-IV (Wechsler Adult Intelligence Scale), one of the most widely used IQ tests in clinical and research settings.
 It contributes to the Working Memory Index (WMI), which predicts academic achievement, fluid reasoning, and functional outcomes in ways that forward span alone cannot.

 Clinical context: A significant forward–backward discrepancy (3+ digits) may warrant professional evaluation, as it can indicate executive function difficulties.
 However, test-taking conditions, anxiety, and fatigue all affect digit span.
-This online test should not be used as a diagnostic instrument — it provides a snapshot of your working memory under current conditions.
+This online test should not be used as a diagnostic instrument - It provides a snapshot of your working memory under current conditions.

 How to Extend Your Memory Span